svdhoog/xparser/tests/test_agent_order/readme.md

 Observations:

 1. The original order of agents in the 0.xml file is inverted due to the xml read-in function.
-2. If the agents only print out their IDs (no messages send and read), then the order is maintained.
+2. If the agents only print out their IDs (no messages send and read), then this inversed order is maintained throughout.
-3. If messages are send and read, then the order gets inverted upon activating the read function, and then remains that order also for the next add-message functions, until the next message loop.
+3. If messages are send and read, then the order gets inverted again upon activating a read function, and then remains that order also for the next add-message functions, until the next function that has a read message loop.
 4. If, in addition, a function is inserted between the write and read functions, then the order is again reversed.
-5. Each new iteration starts with the same agent order as at the end of the previous iteration.
+5. Each new iteration starts with the same agent order as it was at the end of the previous iteration.
+(So it is not true that the agent order gets reset to its reversed read-in order from 0.xml)

 Hypothesis: